H-1B Processing Time Texas Service Center 2026

 Current Processing Times

-Unfortunately, the available data provided does not contain specific H-1B processing time information for 2026.
-The data focuses on family-based visa categories (F1, F2A, F2B, F3, and F4 classifications) with visa bulletin dates ranging from 2001 to 2024, rather than employment-based H-1B visa timelines.
+Unfortunately, the available data does not contain specific H-1B processing time information for 2026 or the Texas Service Center.
+The data provided focuses on visa bulletin dates for family-based immigration (F1, F2A, F2B, F3, F4) and employment-based categories (EB-1 through EB-5), but does not include H-1B petition processing timeframes.

 By Service Center

-The provided data does not include service center-specific processing time breakdowns for H-1B cases.
-The Texas Service Center handles a significant volume of employment-based petitions, but specific processing metrics are not available in the current dataset.
+The data provided does not include service center-specific processing times for H-1B petitions.
+While the Texas Service Center is one of four major USCIS service centers that processes employment-based petitions including H-1B cases, detailed processing time breakdowns by service center are not available in the current information.

 Premium Processing